Home / ORPAS Application Guide / ORPAS – McMaster University

 MSc (OT) Online Interview

-Once we receive the interview fee, applicants will receive a link to complete the online interview within the time frame provided.
+Once we receive the interview fee, applicants will receive a link to the online interview.
 There is no individual date and time assigned.
-As such, applicants can complete the interview at any time during the specified dates.
+The interview can be completed any time within the time frame provided.
 Deadline extensions are not granted.
-To complete the interview, applicants must have a computer, webcam, microphone and stable internet connection.

 The interview is comprised of several verbal response and written response questions.
 A set amount of time is provided to allow you to prepare your response, and a set amount of time is provided for you to respond.
-The interview takes approximately 30 to 45 minutes to complete.
+The interview takes approximately 40 to 50 minutes to complete.

 MSc (OT) Selection Method

-Approximately 67 students are admitted to the MSc (OT) Program each year.
+Approximately 70 students are admitted to the MSc (OT) Program each year.
 The final approval of applicants for admission will be granted by the School of Graduate Studies.

 Applicants on the wait list will not be provided their position on the wait list.